iluwatar/java-design-patterns/snapshot/README.md

 ## Known uses

 * [java.util.Date](http://docs.oracle.com/javase/8/docs/api/java/util/Date.html)
- as Memento is a Snapshot with a caretaker.
+ as Snapshot is a Memento without a caretaker.
 ## Consequences

-Snapshot allows for removing the temporal aspects of an object with temporality.
+Pros:
+* Snapshots help to access values as temporality doesn't need to be considered after creation.

+Note that Snapshots are equivalent to the Memento pattern without the caretaker.

 ## Related patterns
 * [Memento](https://java-design-patterns.com/patterns/memento/)